 Odile Renaud-Basso is Deputy Chief Executive Officer of Caisse des Dépôts and Director of the Savings Funds since 1 September 2013.
 She is also a member of the Remuneration and Nominations Committee of CNP Assurances.
-Directorships and functions outside the CNP Assurances Group

 - Caisse des Dépôts, Deputy Chief Executive Officer and Director of the Savings Funds, member of the Executive Committees of Caisse des Dépôts and of the Group - CDC International Capital (SA), director - La Poste (SA), director, member of the Remuneration and Nominations Committee, Audit Committee, Strategy and Investment Committee, and Quality and Sustainable Development Committee